-- (27) % Change in "Gross Profit" "Gross Profit" means LMS' net sales less its cost of sales for the applicable fiscal year.
+- (30) % Change in "Gross Profit" "Gross Profit" means LMS' net sales less its cost of sales for the applicable fiscal year.
 Net sales include all sales (excluding brokerage sales) net of bad debts and sales credits.
 Gross profit for any new business acquired shall not be included in the calculation of gross profit for the purposes of adjusting the Distribution payable to Alaris until such business has been operated by LMS for at least 36 months.
 In addition, any gross profit attributed to a disposition by LMS shall not be included in the calculation for adjusting the Distribution payable to Alaris.
-LMS' % change in gross profits is not subject to any collar (plus or minus) other than the Distributions associated with the US\$4.5 million contribution Alaris made to LMS in March 2016, for which the collar is (plus or minus) 6%. - (28) The estimate for the "Annual % Change in Performance Metric" for 2022 at the time of publishing the 2022 AIF was -25%.
-After receiving their audit for the fiscal year ended December 31, 2022, the LMS reset improved to -22.2% due to audit adjustments. - (29) LMS deferred Distributions in Q1 and Q2 2023 in the amount of CAD\$2.7 million.
+Until 2024, LMS' % change in gross profits was not subject to any collar (plus or minus) other than the Distributions associated with the US\$4.5 million contribution Alaris made to LMS in March 2016, for which the collar is (plus or minus) 6%. - Ouring Q3 2024, LMS and Alaris agreed to cap the reset for 2025 on CAD Distributions at a maximum of +20% and institute a reset collar of +/-10% for future periods beginning with the reset in 2026.
+Based on a significant improvement in material prices during 2024 led to an increase of over 70% in gross profit in 2024 as compared to the prior year (based on unaudited results).
+This agreement to cap the reset at +20% and implement a collar in future periods was meant to reduce the volatility to Alaris' revenue of large year-over-year changes in LMS' gross profit, but also reduce the potential negative impact of how severe a large positive reset like this could have on their future cash flows and the impact that would have on their balance sheet.
+In exchange for agreeing to these changes, LMS agreed to a cash flow sweep wherein a portion of excess cash each year upon completion of their audit will be used to partially redeem the Alaris preferred equity.
+The first partial redemption is expected in Q2 2025 upon completion of their 2024 audit. - (32) The estimate for the "Annual % Change in Performance Metric" for 2023 at the time of publishing the 2023 AIF was +12%.
+After receiving their audit for the fiscal year ended December 31, 2023, the LMS reset improved to +13.9% due to audit adjustments. - (33) The estimate for the "Annual % Change in Performance Metric" for 2022 at the time of publishing the 2022 AIF was -25%.
+After receiving their audit for the fiscal year ended December 31, 2022, the LMS reset improved to -22.2% due to audit adjustments. - (34) LMS deferred Distributions in Q1 and Q2 2023 in the amount of CAD\$2.7 million.
 This deferral in Distributions is factored into the 2023 ECR calculation; the ECR presented here only includes the 6 months of Distributions actually paid in the year.
+These Distributions were subsequently paid during 2024 and although these then decreased their ECR during the year, due to the EBITDA realized their ECR was still in excess of 2.0x based on unaudited results for 2024.